-Raise your hand if you can’t wait until the warmer weather gets here! ✋ We have been getting some pretty crazy weather here this spring and it has had me longing for the long, hot days of summer.
-In preparation for our family trips to the beach, I wanted to create a beach tote that was big enough to carry everything we need for a trip to the beach.
+I am ready for the warmer weather and the long, hot days of summer.
+In preparation for our family trips to the beach, I wanted to create a crochet beach bag free pattern that was big enough to carry all the beach essentials that my family would need for our beach trip.
 So I created the Shoreline Seeker Tote.

-The Shoreline Seek Tote is a fun and quick project using Bernat Maker Home Dec.
+This crochet beach bag free pattern is a fun and quick project using Bernat Maker Home Dec.
 It is a cotton and nylon blend bulky (size 5) yarn which is just like a t-shirt yarn.
 Since it has a tubular construction, it doesn’t have plies to split while you’re crocheting and it gives a beautiful texture to a basic stitch to create a stylish beach bag.
 It is machine washable (which, as a mom, I absolutely love) so you can pop it in the wash after heading to the sandy beaches to easily clean it up in preparation for your next journey.
 It comes in a variety of different colors but I really love this light turquoise color that I picked.

 Instead of having two shoulder straps, I opted to have a single strap that would be long enough to be worn across the body but still short enough to be worn on just one shoulder.
 You can adjust the length of the strap by adding or omitting rows.

 I found these really cute word bands when I was at Michaels a little while ago and I thought they would look great as a tag.
 The one that I added to my bag says “Enjoy the Journey” which really spoke to me.
 If you have ever vacationed with young kids, you can sometimes feel like you need a vacation from your vacation by the end.
 It can be hard to relax when you’re running after little ones.
 So I added this specific tag to my bag as a reminder to slow down and enjoy the journey with my kids when on vacation.
 This time with them is short and sweet so I need that reminder to enjoy the craziness while I can.

 Get an inexpensive ad-free PDF version of the Shoreline Seeker Tote pattern in my Etsy or Ravelry shops.

 Row 1: FHDC 99 or CH100 and HDC in the 2nd CH from the hook and each st. across.
 CH1 and turn.
 (99)